tektutor/openshift-tekton-feb-2022/Day3/tekton/README.md

 🔴 Only one person can perform this task in a Cluster as Tekton is installed cluster wide. 🔴

-- From the OpenShift web console, switch to Administrator view and select Operators --> Operators Hub and search for "Red Hat OpenShift Pipelines" and install it.
+From the OpenShift web console, switch to Administrator view

-- Once Tekton is installed in your OpenShift cluster it gets listed in the Installed Operators section.

 Please check the screenshot below
 ![Operators](OCP_Pipeline_Operator.png)